 Myocardial Infarction (MI).
 We expected to experience some mortality of the mice undergoing experimental MI.
 To ensure an adequate number of animals for the patch placement experiment, MI was induced in twelve animals.
 Of the twelve animals, two did not survive the procedure.

 Placement of PAA CF 3D-ECM and CF Patches.

-Twenty-four hours after induction of MI, the ten surviving mice underwent placement of patches seeded with $5 \times 10^5$ hMSC; four mice received CF 3D-ECM patches, and four mice received cardiac fibroblast (CF) patches.
-The remain- 15 ing two mice served as non-patch controls.
+Twenty-four hours after induction of MI, the ten surviving mice underwent placement of patches seeded with 5×105 hMSC;

+four mice received CF 3D-ECM patches, and four mice received cardiac fibroblast (CF) patches.
+The remaining two mice served as non-patch controls.
 Of the mice receiving patches, two did not survive, both from the CF patch group.
-One mouse did not recover from the patch placement surgery and the second was found dead 48 hours later.
-Due to this mortality, four mice made up the CF 20 3D-ECM patch group, two mice made up the CF patch group and two mice were left as non-patch controls.
-FIG. 8 demonstrates representative examples of CF 3D-ECM and CF patches placed onto the infarcted myocardium.
+One mouse did not recover from the patch placement 5 surgery and the second was found dead 48 hours later.
+Due to this mortality, four mice made up the CF 3D-ECM patch group, two mice made up the CF patch group and two mice were left as non-patch controls.
+FIG. 8 demonstrates representative examples of CF 3D-ECM and CF patches placed 10 onto the infarcted myocardium.

 Assessment of Patch "Sticky Factor."
 One drawback to many of the materials investigated as potential epicardial patches is the inability of the patch to adhere or "stick" to the heart.
-Because CF 3D-ECM is thin, flexible and uniquely cardiac, we hypothesized that it would more readily adhere to the surface of the heart and not 30 require either sutures or fibrin glue to adhere.
-The assessment of a "sticky factor" (scale=0-5, 0=does not stick at all, 5=completely stuck down) by the impartial, blinded surgeon, was done after the patch had been placed on the surface of the heart for 15 minutes.
-All four CF 3D-ECM 35 were rated as a sticky factor of 4, all four CF patches were rated as a 3.7.
-The surgeon noted that the CF 3D-ECM adhered rapidly to the epicardium while CF patches did not, but after 15 minutes the patches appeared to be similarly adhered to the epicardium.
-40
+Because CF 3D-ECM is thin, flexible and uniquely 15 cardiac, we hypothesized that it would more readily adhere to the surface of the heart and not require either sutures or fibrin glue to adhere.
+The assessment of a "sticky factor" (scale=0-5, 0=does not stick at all, 5=completely stuck down) by the impartial, blinded surgeon, was done after the 20 patch had been placed on the surface of the heart for 15 minutes.
+All four CF 3D-ECM were rated as a 3.7.
+The surgeon noted that the CF 3D-ECM adhered rapidly to the epicardium while CF patches did not, but after 15 minutes the 25 patches appeared to be similarly adhered to the epicardium.

 Assessment of CF 3D-ECM and CF Patches 48 Hours after Placement.
 Forty-eight hours after patch placement, mice were sacrificed and hearts examined for evidence of patches.
-Patches remained at the same site of placement on the epicardial 45 surface of the heart in all animals (FIG. 9).
+Patches remained at the same site of placement on the epicardial surface of the heart in all animals (FIG. 9).
 CF patches consistently appeared thicker than CF 3D-ECM patches, as show in FIG. 9.

 Histological Examination of Patches.

-Upon removal, hearts were fixed in 3.6% paraformalde- 50 hyde, embedded in paraffin, sectioned, and slides stained with hematoxylin and eosin (H&E).
+Upon removal, hearts were fixed in 3.6% paraformaldehyde, embedded in 35 paraffin, sectioned, and slides stained with hematoxylin and eosin (H&E).
 Patches were found in all non-control hearts (FIG. 10 A-F).

-To further evaluate the adhesion of the patch to the epicardial surface of the heart and transfer of hMSCs, 55 immunofluorescence staining was carried out (FIG. 11).
+To further evaluate the adhesion of the patch to the epicardial surface of the heart and transfer of hMSCs, 40 immunofluorescence staining was carried out (FIG. 11).
 To detect the patch, fibronectin was used, while CD146, a MSC marker that is not expressed on fibroblasts, was used to visualize hMSCs.
 Fibronectin staining was detected, while CD146 was ambiguous.
-This was due to finding a population 60 of CD146 cells in the control hearts as well.
+This was due to finding a population 45 of CD146 cells in the control hearts as well.
 CD146 is also found on epithelial cells as well as some immune cells.
 We could not differentiate between transplanted hMSCs and host cells.